SathwikaKarre/devops-hands-on-100-days/Day-18-Configure-LAMP-server/README.md

 show databases;
 ## Create a user mentioned and grant all privilages
 GRANT ALL PRIVILEGES ON kodekloud_db6.* TO 'kodekloud_roy'@'%' identified by 'LQfKeWWxWD';   (This will create user if not exists and grant all privilages)
+## Check users along with host in the database mysql
 select user,host from mysql.user;
+## Show the privilages it has for the user logged currently using below command
 show grants;
 ## Finally check whether the website is working on LBR link
 you can able to access the website now.